Sandefjord Airport, Torp

 The airport was built largely with NATO funding as one of several bases to be used by the United States Air Force in case of war.
 Construction started in 1953 and the airport was opened on 2 July 1956.
-By then the military interest in the airport had dwindled.
+By then, the military interest in the airport had dwindled.
 Civilian flights commenced in 1958, and in 1960, a municipal airport company was established to run a civilian sector.
 Vestfoldfly started operations the following year, and through a series of name changes and acquisitions has become the basis for Widerøe's operations at Torp.
 International services commenced in 1985 and Mediterranean charter services in 1992.
-The airport expanded in the 1960s and in 1997 became a Ryanair destination, which marketed it as an airport serving Oslo.
+The airport expanded in the 1960s and in 1997 became a Ryanair destination, which marketed it as an airport serving Oslo as Oslo Torp and Oslo South.
+The airport markets itself as TORP Sandefjord Airport (TORP Sandefjord lufthavn).

 The main entry road from European route E18 traverses the birch tree forests of Fokserød Nature Preserve.